How to Become a Confident Speaker

 Introduce Yourself to Everyone

-As a newcomer, you may be scared of saying “hi” to people you don’t know because of the language barrier.
+As a newcomer, you may be scared of saying “Hi” to people you don’t know because of the language barrier and the cultural differences of Canada's social norms.
 Don't be scared!
 People tend to be polite and welcoming in Canada when greeting newcomers.
 A new study from Statistics Canada study on “social capital” indicates that newcomers who make friends outside of their ethnocultural groups in the first six months are prone to earning higher salaries when they land jobs.

 Be Yourself